The Monthly Transmitter (November 09)

 - Patient Education Materials: The Committee is exploring the possibility of developing a newly diagnosed patient education handout that will provide key information on Parkinson's disease.

-History & Mission / Consortium Center Refferal List / Membership & Consortium Center Designation / Resource Request Form / Grant Opportunities / Education & Clinical Resources / 2008 Conference Presentations / Consortium Newsletters / Consortium Brochures
+History & Mission / Consortium Center Refferal List / Membership & Consortium Center Designation / Resource Request Form / Grant Opportunities / Education & Clinical Resources / The Monthly Transmitter / 2008 Conference Presentations / Consortium Newsletters / Consortium Brochures